CharlieWoodhouse/Land_of_Despair/README.md

 |![Lighting Bolt](https://github.com/CharlieWoodhouse/Land_of_Despair/assets/147112008/46155817-0955-4ada-b7b1-895deea30496)| Lightning Bolt | Speed up the character movement by x2              |

 ### HUD
-An example of the lifes and score displayed on screen:
+An example of the lives and scores displayed on the screen:

 ![HUB Example](https://github.com/CharlieWoodhouse/Land_of_Despair/assets/147112008/528620d3-7c8b-4f9b-80aa-cfe89eb8b035)

-These are health bars for players lives between 0 – 4 lives:
+These are health bars for players' lives between 0 – 4 lives:

 ![0 Health](https://github.com/CharlieWoodhouse/Land_of_Despair/assets/147112008/5a9552a5-db36-4da3-904f-3d936a302b8e)
 ![1 Health](https://github.com/CharlieWoodhouse/Land_of_Despair/assets/147112008/33f7a873-5097-44d3-809c-8bc31987182e)